kukuu/integration/data-transformation-energy-meterdigital-twin.md

 #### SQL Segregation:

-iii.
+i.
 Write SQL queries to separate the 3 data sources into distinct database tables.

-- Batch Processing:
+#### Batch Processing:

 i.
 Use batch processing techniques to send periodic data to the sponsored owner.